whatnothing1/Flask_PWA_Programming_For_The_Web_Task_Template/docs/README.md

    - icon-192x192.png
    - icon-384x384.png
    - icon-512x512.png
-6. Web optimise the images using [TinyPNG](https://tinypng.com/) and save them into the static/icons.
+6. Web optimise the images using [TinyPNG](https://tinypng.com/)
+7. Save the optimised icons to static/icons
+8. Save the optimised logo and favicon to static/images

 > [!NOTE]
 > Graphic design is not the focus of this course.
 You should not spend excessive time designing logos and icons.